 It was easy to get the range installed (we got one similar to this one).
 Just plug it in!
-Over two years later, the stove is still gleaming.
+Over three years later, the stove is still gleaming.
 It’s easy to wipe clean, but if I want to spiff it up, I also spray it with vinegar, wiping until spotless.

 But that’s just surface talk.
 What’s really cool is that the induction burners can get much hotter than electric burners.
-When I want to sear something, I can really sear!
+When I want to sear something, I can really sear.
 But, like the gas burner, as soon as it’s turned off, there is no more heat.
 When I want to bring something to a boil, it happens so FAST!
 I love my induction range, and highly recommend it to anyone looking for a good stove.